Long-Horizon Model-Based Offline Reinforcement Learning Without Explicit Conservatism: Further Results and Discussion

 For the D4RL Adroit benchmark in \autoref{tab:d4rl_adroit}, we report BC, IQL, and ReBRAC results from the CORL paper~\citep{tarasov2023corl}, and MOPO from the MOBILE paper~\citep{sun2023model}.
 Results for other baselines are taken from their original publications.
 Standard deviations for MOPO and MoMo were not available, so we omit them.

-For the D4RL AntMaze benchmark in \autoref{tab:d4rl_antmaze}, we report CBOP and MOBILE from the LEQ paper~\citep{park2025model}, and a different tuning of MOBILE which we denote as MOBILE$^\dagger$ from the ADMPO paper~\citep{lin2025any}.
-Results for other baselines are taken from their original publications.
-We omit standard deviations for MOBILE$^\dagger$ since they are not reported in the ADMPO paper.
+For the D4RL AntMaze benchmark in \autoref{tab:d4rl_antmaze}, we report CBOP, MOBILE, RAMBO, COMBO, and LEQ from the LEQ paper~\citep{park2025model}, as well as an alternative tuning of MOBILE, denoted MOBILE$^\dagger$, and ADMPO from the ADMPO paper~\citep{lin2025any}.
+We omit standard deviations for RAMBO, COMBO, and MOBILE$^\dagger$ since they are not reported in the corresponding source papers.

 \textbf{Statistical tests for benchmarking results.} To assess statistical significance, we conduct Welch’s one-sided $t$-test ($p <0.05$).
 In the reported tables, we highlight all methods whose average scores are not significantly different from the best-performing method.